1963 Saint John's Johnnies football team

 The 1963 Saint John's Johnnies football team was an American football team that compiled a perfect 10–0 record and won the NAIA Football National Championship with a victory over Prairie View A&M in the Camellia Bowl.
 It was the first of four national championships for the Saint John's Johnnies football program under head coach John Gagliardi.

 Schedule

 Season overview

 The team represented Saint John's University as a member of the Minnesota Intercollegiate Athletic Conference (MIAC) during the 1963 NAIA football season.
-In their 11th season under head coach John Gagliardi, the Johnnies compiled a 10–0 record (7–0 against conference opponents), won the MIAC championship, and outscored opponents by a total of 335 to 72.
+In their 11th season under head coach John Gagliardi, the Johnnies compiled a 10–0 record (7–0 against conference opponents), won the MIAC championship, and outscored opponents by 335 to 72.

-The 1962 Saint John's team had also been unbeaten and untied but did not receive one of the four berths in the NAIA playoffs.
+The 1962 Saint John's team had also been unbeaten and untied but did not receive one of the four berths in the National Association of Intercollegiate Athletics NAIA playoffs.
 Having strung together consecutive perfect seasons, the 1963 team was invited to the playoffs.

-On defense, the team set a national record by giving up an average of only 12.9 rushing yards per game.
+On defense, the team set a national record by giving up an average of 12.9 rushing yards per game.